 We have teacher mentors for all of our programs, including moot court.
 Teacher mentors have expressed willingness to help other teachers who are new to a program, to answer questions from the teacher perspective or offer advice.
-Click Here to access a list of mentors.
-You can also contact the Moot Court Program Coordinator Ryan Suskey (firstname.lastname@example.org).
+Contact the Moot Court Program Coordinator Tim Kalgreen, firstname.lastname@example.org.

 How much time should my students and I spend on practice and preparation?

-The short and simple answer is: it varies.
+The short yet complex answer is: it varies.
 Some teams are classroom-based and therefore spend class time each week preparing.
-Other teams are extra-curricular and meet one or more times per week, before or after school or on weekends.
+Other teams are extra-curricular and meet one or more times per week, before or after school, or on weekends.
 Others may only have time to meet a few times per month.
 There is no right or wrong answer.
 Figure out what works best for you, your fellow advisors (if any), and your students.
-The case is released in December and the competition date is in May, so many teams spend around 5 months preparing.
+Many teams spend time over a few months preparing.
 Some teams spend time in advance of the case release going over the basics of moot court, such as the appellate court system, how to read a court opinion, constructing legal arguments, etc.

 I don’t have a legal advisor.
 Do I need one?

 We do not require that moot court teams have a legal advisor, however, most teachers appreciate assistance from volunteer attorneys, who help students understand case law, courtroom procedure, and etiquette.
 Often times the legal advisor is the parent of a student or a local attorney who volunteers in his/her community.
 The time commitment for volunteer legal advisors varies and is worked out between the teacher/team advisor and attorney.
-If you are unable to find a legal advisor, contact Ryan Suskey (email@example.com), we may be able to put you in contact with an interested local attorney.
+If you are unable to find a legal advisor, contact Tim Kalgreen, email@example.com, and we may be able to put you in contact with an interested local attorney.

 I have a question about or found a discrepancy in, the facts of the case and/or a witness statement.
 What do I do?